gabrielbmotta/aoc_2022/README.md

 ### Templates

 I've added some simple reading-from-file examples  in a few languages.
 These can be copied to start a solution.
 They prioritize simplicity over felxibility, so some aspects, like the format/layout of the input file, is assumed.
 Please feel free to add more language templates.

+### License

+Please add your name to the copyright portion of the MIT License file if you contribute to this repository.